Anthonykts/Unit-Commitment-Project/README.md

 The goal is to determine which power generation units should be **ON** or **OFF** in each time period to:
 - Meet electricity demand,
 - Minimize total operating costs,
 - Respect key technical and economic unit constraints.

 The project includes:
-- **A small illustrative example** with full Excel input/output files.
+- A small illustrative example with full Excel input/output files.
-- **A larger case study**, where input data are currently provided in **illustrative form (screenshot)**.
+- A larger case study, where input data are currently provided in illustrative form (screenshot).

+> ℹ️ The input data structure is inspired by U.S. electricity market practices (ISO-style), but all values are artificially generated.

 ---